Lemon Law and Warranties

 Read the information below and start the quiz whenever you're ready.
 You can come back to this page at any time.

-A “reasonable number of attempts” is one year from delivery to the Buyer or 12,000 miles, (whichever occurs first) and is defined as either:
+A “reasonable number of attempts” is 18 months or 18,00 miles after delivery to the Buyer (whichever occurs first) and is defined as either:

 Marked Title & Decal

 - Register the vehicle in the Manufacturer’s name

 - Mark the Registration and Title with “Lemon Law Buyback”

 - Attach a decal to the vehicle, which reads “Lemon Law Buyback” affixed to either the left door frame, frame of the major entry into the vehicle or the left side of a vehicle without doors, such as a motorcycle.

 When a Dealer sells a Lemon Law buyback vehicle, they must notify the buyer on letter-size paper of the following:

 - The year, make, model, and vehicle identification number